grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud reference/100 Test status codes.md

   - The max VUs is higher than 20,000 VUs (for tests higher than 20k, please contact us)

 If your test has too many groups, reduce their number.
-If your test has too many metrics, use URL grouping to combine similar URLs.
+If it has too many metrics, use URL grouping to combine similar URLs.

 You should also remove external requests from your test script.
 Each captured URL accounts for multiple individual metrics that k6 measures.
-External requests can quickly produce a large number of metrics, and this granularity won't help you understand performance of the System Under Test.
+External requests can quickly produce a large number of metrics, and granularity of this type won't help you understand performance of the System Under Test.